jmdict-kindle/jmdict-kindle/README.md

 * `jmdict.mobi`: Contains only data from the JMedict database, with additional examples.
 It does not contain proper names.
 * `jmnedict.mobi`: Contains only Japanese proper names from the JMnedict databse.
-* `combined.mobi`: Contains the data from both of the above dictionaries, but no examples.
+* `combined.mobi`: Contains the data from both of the above dictionaries

 To install any of the dictionaries (you can also install all three of them) into your device follow these steps: